kanow/operations/Documentation/ForBeginners/TheTypoScript/Index.rst

          .. container:: card-body

-            This is the uid of the single view page of operations.
+            This is the uid of the single view page for operations.

             .. image:: /Images/Backend/operation-singleviewpage.png
-               :alt: Single view page in page tree of operations
+               :alt: Single view page in page tree for operations

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0